telerik/winforms-docs/gridview/rows/new-row.md

 ## DefaultValuesNeeded event

 __DefaultValuesNeeded__ is one of the events that you will probably use in your application.
 When you click the new row, the new row becomes current, the prompt text ("Click here to add a new row") is removed, and RadGridView enters its edit mode.
 This is the moment when the DefaultValuesNeeded event is fired.
 As the name of the event implies, it allows you to set the default values for the new row which, if unchanged by the end-user, are saved in the row when the new row is committed by the end-user.

 Let's have a RadGridView instance bound to the Employees table of the Northwind database.
 We assume that most of the employees that will be added in the future will be "Sales Representative".
 Moreover, the headquarters of the company is located in London, so most probably the new employees will have London as their city.
 Taking these assumptions into considerations, we will subscribe to the DefaultValuesNeeded event and will set the "Sales Representative" for the Title column and London for the City column:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\NewRow.cs region=defaultValuesNeeded}}
 {{source=..\SamplesVB\GridView\Rows\NewRow.vb region=defaultValuesNeeded}}